 Number of threads per Bridge instance

-The types and quantity of other applications other applications running on the host machine
+The types and quantity of other applications running on the host machine

 Monitor your Bridge instance resource usage regularly and scale as required to maintain optimal performance.